 The AGI Steering Committee plots the scientific trajectory of the AGI.
 Consisting of three to five leading researchers, the steering committee is responsible for identifying knowledge gaps and the scientific expertise needed to bridge them.
 The steering committee currently comprises four members:

 Mark S. Blumenkranz, M.D., is the H.J.
-Smead Professor of Ophthalmology and chairman of the Stanford University Department of Ophthalmology.
+Smead Professor of Ophthalmology, Emeritis, Stanford University Department of Ophthalmology.
 A surgeon, he investigates new approaches to the diagnosis and treatment of retinal disease.

 Joshua Sanes, Ph.D., is the Paul J. Finnegan Family Director and Jeff C. Tarr Professor of Molecular and Cellular Biology at Harvard University.
 He studies how neural circuits in the eye and brain form and process information.

 National Advisory Eye Council